Dealing with Jealousy

 If you find it difficult to manage your feelings of jealousy on your own, you may want to seek support from a counsellor, coach or psychotherapist.
 Generally, although not always, counsellors and psychotherapists work by seeking to look back into your past for the origins of jealousies.
 They may also work with clients over a long period of time.

-Life coaches, such as myself, tend to work in a more forward-looking practical way providing a short number of focused sessions - seeking to look with you for specific practical actions that you can take to begin to address or manage your situation.
+Life coaches tend to work in a more forward-looking practical way providing a short number of focused sessions - seeking to look with you for specific practical actions that you can take to begin to address or manage your situation.

 You will need to decide which you think is the most appropriate type of service for you and check that the person you are consulting has experience of success in working with the particular issues that jealousy presents.